Graviton-Code-Editor/website/docs/user_guide/workspaces.md

 ## Creating workspaces
-There are various ways of creating a workspace.
+There are two methods to create a workspace.

 ### Method 1 · From Graviton